tretbar/check_mk/README.md

 A Nagios script to report performance of VNX LUNs.
 Configure in WATO as classical check for the array (not SP), one per LUN.
 Configure SP IP addresses inside script.
 Needs naviseccli.

+## cmk_replication.sh

+Script runs on vMA and checks vSphere Replication status.
+Runs against an ESXi with access to all datastores, honors RPO and stopped replications.

 ## mk_vdp.sh ##

 A small script that allows monitoring of VMware Data Protection Jobs.
 Runs on VDP Appliance.